google/starlark-go/doc/spec.md

 ```

 This rule, combined with the invariant that all loops are iterations
-over finite sequences, implies that Starlark programs are not Turing-complete.
+over finite sequences, implies that Starlark programs can not be
+Turing complete unless the `-recursion` flag is specified.

 <!-- This rule is supposed to deter people from abusing Starlark for
      inappropriate uses, especially in the build system.